shibbi/RailsLiteIntegrated/README.md

 ## Description

 Compiled from [ActiveRecordLite][arl] and [RailsLite][rl] with phases and specs into an integrated mock Rails server.
+It uses a SQLite3 database, which has cats, human, and houses.

 ## Setup